The Japanese Spitz is sometimes referred to as a cloud dog.

 This is a special prescription diet fortified with calcium, chondroitin sulfate, and glucosamine to help keep patellar luxation and arthritis at bay.
 It’s also rich in antioxidants, which can reduce cancer risk.

-Click this link to purchase Hill’s Prescription Diet for Joint Care on amazon.
+Click below to purchase Hill’s Prescription Diet for Joint Care on Chewy or Amazon.

-- Clinically proven to improve your dog’s ability to run, walk and jump in as little as 21 days
+- Help improve your dog's ability to run, walk and jump in as little as 21 days with a clinically proven combination of nutrients

-- Controlled calories and added L-carnitine helps maintain a healthy weight and avoid extra stress on joints
+- Controlled calorie content and added L-carnitine help maintain a healthy weight and avoid extra stress on joints

 Japanese Spitz Maintenance and Grooming